LogtalkDotOrg/logtalk.org/_posts/2020-04-23-building-trust-on-property-based-testing.md

 ```

 Although this is a simple example, the construction of edge cases may be
-more non-trivial computations.
+non-trivial computations.
 In any case, we can always QuickCheck the
 `edge_case/2` definitions:

 ```text